-- 10.7.2.5 When thunderstorms or their associated severe turbulence or their probability is forecast at the destination, sufficient fuel must be carried to permit the aircraft to proceed to a suitable alternate or to hold for: - a.
-30MIN when the forecast is endorsed INTER: or - 60MIN when the forecast is endorsed TEMPO. - 10.7.2.6 When a forecast has multiple INTER or TEMPO deteriorations and holding fuel will be carried, fuel must be carried to hold for only the most limiting requirement.
-INTER and TEMPO holding fuel requirements are not cumulative. - 10.7.2.7 When TAFs include a FM or a BECMG, causing an operational requirement to either become effective or be removed, the timing for the change in operational requirement is as follows: - a.
+10.7.2.5 When thunderstorms or their associated severe turbulence or their probability is forecast at the destination, sufficient fuel must be carried to permit the aircraft to proceed to a suitable alternate or to hold for:

+- a.
+30MIN when the forecast is endorsed INTER; or - b.
+60MIN when the forecast is endorsed TEMPO.

+10.7.2.6 When a forecast has multiple INTER or TEMPO deteriorations and holding fuel will be carried, fuel must be carried to hold for only the most limiting requirement.
+INTER and TEMPO holding fuel requirements are not cumulative.

+10.7.2.7 When TAFs include a FM or a BECMG, causing an operational requirement to either become effective or be removed, the timing for the change in operational requirement is as follows:

+- a.
 When the weather following the FM or BECMG is forecast to create an operational requirement, that operational requirement will become effective 30MIN before the start of the FM time, or 30MIN before the start of the BECMG period. - b.
-When the weather following the FM or BECMG is forecast to remove an operational requirement, that operational requirement will remain effective until 30MIN after the FM time or 30MIN after the end of the BECMG period. - 10.7.2.8 The fuel required by paragraph 10.7.2.4 or 10.7.2.5 must be carried when the ETA of the aircraft at its destination or alternate falls within the period 30MIN before the forecast commencement time to 30 MIN after the expected time of cessation of these deteriorations.
-If the holding time required by paragraph 10.7.2.4 or 10.7.2.5 extends past 30MIN after the forecast cessation of these deteriorations, the aircraft need only carry sufficient fuel to hold until 30MIN after the forecast cessation time. - 10.7.2.9 At aerodromes receiving a TAF3 service, and only during the first 3 hours of the TAF3 validity, not beyond the end time for the TAF3 service if such a time is specified, the following do not apply: - a.
-30 minute buffers required by paragraph 10.7.2.7 and 10.7.2.8, - b. the alternate or holding fuel required by: - 1) paragraph 10.7.2.1 (c) for reduction in visibility, or - 2) paragraph 10.7.2.5 for any PROB30 or PROB40 for TS or associated severe turbulence.
+When the weather following the FM or BECMG is forecast to remove an operational requirement, that operational requirement will remain effective until 30MIN after the FM time or 30MIN after the end of the BECMG period.

+10.7.2.8 The fuel required by paragraph 10.7.2.4 or 10.7.2.5 must be carried when the ETA of the aircraft at its destination or alternate falls within the period 30MIN before the forecast commencement time to 30 MIN after the expected time of cessation of these deteriorations.
+If the holding time required by paragraph 10.7.2.4 or 10.7.2.5 extends past 30MIN after the forecast cessation of these deteriorations, the aircraft need only carry sufficient fuel to hold until 30MIN after the forecast cessation time.

+10.7.2.9 At aerodromes receiving a TAF3 service, and only during the first 3 hours of the TAF3 validity, not beyond the end time for the TAF3 service if such a time is specified, the following do not apply:

-Note: As Probability Forecasts are only to be used if the estimated probability of occurrence is thirty or forty per cent, and shall only be used with reference to thunderstorms or poor visibility (less than the alternate minimum) resulting from fog, mist, dust, smoke or sand; all associated weather listed in a PROB30 or PROB40 forecast is directly related to either TS, or a reduction in visibility.
-Where FIHA allows conditions to not apply (10.7.2.9.b), all associated weather in that PROB30 or PROB40 also does not apply.
+- a.
+30 minute buffers required by paragraph 10.7.2.7 and 10.7.2.8, - b. the alternate or holding fuel required by: - 1) paragraph 10.7.2.1 (c) for reduction in visibility, or - 2) paragraph 10.7.2.5 for any PROB30 or PROB40 for TS or associated severe turbulence. - ADF Note: As Probability Forecasts are only to be used if the estimated probability of occurrence is thirty or forty per cent, and shall only be used with reference to thunderstorms or poor visibility (less than the alternate minimum) resulting from fog, mist, dust, smoke or sand; all associated weather listed in a PROB30 or PROB40 forecast is directly related to either TS, or a reduction in visibility.
+As such, all associated weather in that PROB30 or PROB40 forecasts do not apply IAW paragraph 10.7.2.9.b.